Yash-Desh/Image-Sharpening/README.md

 ### Aim

 The aim of this project is to enhance image sharpness and clarity by implementing the well-known "Unsharp Masking & High Boost Filtering" technique, employing the Mean Blur kernel.
-Through this endeavor, I seek to explore the effectiveness of these methods in sharpening images while preserving important details and minimizing noise.
-By evaluating the results and comparing them against existing sharpening techniques, my aim is to provide insights into the optimal application of these methods for various image enhancement tasks.
+By evaluating the results and comparing them against a from scratch mean blur algorithm, my aim is to provide insights into the optimal application of these methods for various image enhancement tasks.

 ### Description
 This technique involves the application of a blurred version of the original image to the image itself, accentuating edges and enhancing overall clarity.
 By exploring the effectiveness of these methods, the project provides a comprehensive understanding of their application in image sharpening tasks.
 Through experimentation and analysis, the project aims to determine the optimal parameters for achieving high-quality image enhancements while minimizing artifacts and preserving essential details.